Profit-Aligned CATE Estimation: Reconciling Policy Learning and Inference: Introduction

 \subsubsection{Policy Learning}

 The policy learning literature focuses on designing targeting policies that maximize incremental outcomes.
-A natural approach to policy learning is to first estimate the CATEs and then use these estimates to define the policy \citep{manski2004, lg2020}.
+A natural approach to policy learning is plug-in optimization, that is, to first estimate CATEs and then use these estimates to define the policy \citep{manski2004, lg2020}.
 Several studies have derived the resulting properties of such policies; we refer the reader to \cite{hp2020} for a comprehensive survey.

 A different route circumvents the estimation of CATEs and instead recovers the optimal policy directly.
 This is possible by recognizing that the treatment assignment problem is closely related to a weighted classification problem, an insight that has been independently discovered in statistics \citep{zzrk2012}, computer science \citep{sj2015}, and economics \citep{kt2018}.
 Recent research has extended direct policy learning to incorporate doubly robust estimators \citep{aw2021}, model selection and penalization \citep{mtm2021}, and deep learning \citep{zhang2023}.
-The distinction also resembles an ancient difference between ``value-function'' and ``policy-value'' optimization in dynamic programming.

-Our proposed method is motivated by direct policy learning approaches.
-We modify the policy value optimization objective to obtain a near-optimal targeting policy together with policy-aligned CATE estimates.
+The distinction also resembles a classic distinction between ``value-function'' and ``policy-value'' optimization in dynamic programming.
+Our paper is motivated by this literature.
+We modify the direct policy optimization objective to simultaneously identify the magnitude of treatment effects, yielding consistent CATE estimates while maintaining profit-alignment.